 About me

-I try to focus on making my work accesible to a broad audience through the creation of “products” like the Rare Bird Forecast (a dashboard that predicts avian vagrancy), the Early Bird Forecast (a weekly email sent out during spring migration season that predicts what bird species will arrive in your area), the Bird of the Week Newsletter (this one is exactly what it sounds like), plus cool visualizations like the one below.
+I aim to make my work accesible to a broad audience through the creation of “products” like the Irruptive Outbreaks Forecast (a tool to forecast zoonotic salmonella outbreaks), the Rare Bird Forecast (a dashboard for predicting avian vagrancy), the Early Bird Forecast (a weekly email sent out during spring migration season that predicts what bird species will arrive in your area), the Bird of the Week Newsletter (for people who just like birds), plus interesting visualizations like the one below.
 You can read more about what this specific one is about here!

-Outside of work, I like to run, bake/cook, and generally spend time outdoors.
+Outside of work, I spend most of my time running and hanging out with my dog, Eloise.
 You can contact me at btonell (at) clemson (dot) edu